 What are the current water charges?

-The Santa Clara Valley Water District is a water wholesaler.
+Valley Water is a water wholesaler.
 The following charges reflect what water retailers and agricultural users pay for wholesale or well water.

-Recently, Valley Water commissioned a scientific study of its groundwater benefit zones.
-Based on a comprehensive evaluation of geological studies, local groundwater, and the services Valley Water provides, staff proposed a minor adjustment to the boundary of North County Zone W-2, and a partitioning of the South County zone into three zones.
+In 2020, Valley Water completed a scientific study of its groundwater benefit zones.
+Based on a comprehensive evaluation of geological studies, local groundwater, and the services Valley Water provides, a minor adjustment to the boundary of North County Zone W-2 and a partitioning of the South County Zone W-5 into three zones: W-5 (generally Morgan Hill to the Pajaro River), W-7 (Coyote Valley), and W-8 (below Uvas and Chesbro Reservoirs) was adopted.
 These adjustments ensure that ratepayers are grouped in a way that reflects the most recent and relevant data regarding the services and benefits received by well users.
-On April 28, 2020 the Board adopted the proposed changes that went into effect July 1, 2020.
-To view an interactive map of the zones, click here.

 |Type of Charge||Agricultural Water||Non-Agricultural Water|